 Health.
 This is more important than you might think because commutes literally take years off our lives.
 Research shows they up our cortisol, blood pressure, cholesterol, even our weight.
 (See here, here, and here.)

 Well being.
 And commuting also has a direct impact on our personal well-being.
 Commutes cut into our time for sleep, exercise, and shared meal times.
 They leave us lonely, bored, agitated, and even more likely to divorce.
 Working remotely has some challenges, but it eliminates several major problems.

 Morale.
 Marked improvements in freedom, focus, margin, health, and well being mean we have incredible team morale.
 I’m honestly stunned by the level of infectious enthusiasm and initiative our team demonstrates.
 And the benefits of remote work play a big part.

 Savings.
 Last but not least, there’s money.
 You can’t run an effective business with tight margins.
 Working remotely lets us invest our resources in our people, not their surroundings.

 What about culture?
 I hear people say an office is important for organizational culture.
 It can be, but it’s not the only solution.
 Our culture is stellar, and we communicate through apps like Slack and Zoom.

-We use the resources we would have put towards an office to do other things that build our culture—such as go on company cruises when we hit major milestones.
-So far no one has complained.
+When we had no fixed space, we used the resources we would have put toward an office to do other things that build our culture—such as go on company cruises when we hit major milestones.
+Trust me, no one complained.